 The Sharp C10 review has finally arrived!
 Sharp is a Japanese brand that mostly covers its market in Japan, but has recently started to turn its marketing to other areas of the world.
+So yes, Japan is not only popular for Hentai and awesome cars industry but they also get involved in the smartphone industry.
 Sharp is probably best known for their TVs or kitchen appliances to some, but they are fairly old players in the smartphone game, making phones like the Aquos Crystal back in 2014.
 Let’s jump back to the C10 and look at all the interesting bits this smartphone hides.

 Because of it’s non standard aspect ratio, this phone brings some quite interesting looks with it.
 It’s a bit shorter and wider than what we’re used to, with a droplet styled notch on the top and glossy plastic back.
 The USB-C jack lies on the bottom between the speaker and microphone grilles, but unfortunately there is no 3.5mm audio jack on the top which is a huge disappointment.
 Finally, the very clicky three buttons are positioned on the right side and are pretty easy to reach due to the phone’s size.

 The phone itself is fairly light in hand, but it still feels relatively sturdy and rigid.
 It is claimed to have gorilla Glass protection for the screen, but it’s unknown which version of it exactly.
 Also, Sharp have decided to put the fingerprint reader on the front, so you get a small recession under the screen where the fingerprint sensor resides.
 The phone itself is not too thick either, so it’s a real pleasure to handle all in all.